 The Center for Global Education schedules travel to take place in January before "regular" spring term classes begin, over mid-term break in March but with the majority of the courses traveling after finals in May.
 Keep in mind there will be pre- and post-travel classes to attend in addition to the travel portion of the programs.

 How can I apply?

 If you are interested in applying for a 2017 travel course complete the Study Abroad application online.
 Follow instructions to create an account, select the course you are interested in and then complete the online application.
-HACC's 2017 travel courses will be open to accept applications on August 29.
+HACC's 2017 travel courses are now open to accept applications.

 Where is HACC going?

 View the General Information Flyer listing for the proposed 2017 travel courses (pdf) when they are posted in early August.

 - Although HACC short-term, faculty-led travel courses are designated as spring or summer term, students must have applied for participation, been accepted by the program's faculty leader and are enrolled in the course as early as October, 2016 (for the Guatemala program) through January/February, 2017 to meet our providers' deadlines.
 End registration dates will vary by program.

 - HACC travel courses are subject to close without notice once capacity is reached.